 You may find yourself in an accident with a driver who either has no insurance or has some insurance but not enough liability coverage for the entire accident.
 Instead of paying the extra money out of your own pocket, you can utilize uninsured/underinsured motorist coverage from your own policy, if you have it.
 Such coverage is entirely optional in some states and mandatory to varying degrees in others.
-It is generally a good idea to have such coverage.
+It is generally a good idea to have such coverage, and our LA auto accident attorneys can help.

 When to Use the Coverage